GRAINS-Corn bounces from one-month low, wheat and soy drift lower

 CHICAGO, May 26 (Reuters) - U.S. corn futures recovered slightly on Wednesday from a steep selloff a day earlier as bargain buying and technical buying lifted prices from one-month lows, although gains were limited by favourable crop weather across the U.S. Midwest.

-Soybeans were mixed after prior-session losses on good crop weather, while wheat fell to fresh six-week lows on strong U.S. winter crop prospects and stiff competition in export markets.
+Soybeans were mostly lower, extending prior-session losses on good crop weather, while wheat fell to fresh six-week lows on strong U.S. winter crop prospects and stiff competition in export markets.

 Brisk corn and soybean planting and rainfall in the U.S. Midwest have taken attention away from global supply tensions and soaring feed grain demand from China that had driven corn futures to an eight-year peak earlier this month.